Listeria Outbreaks 2020-2024: Everything You Need to Know

 3. Contact a professional disease decontamination company to fully disinfect and decontaminate your home.

-We Can Help Decontaminate
+We Decontaminate Listeria Outbreaks

 Never feel obligated to fully decontaminate yourself.
 A professionally licensed and certified disease decontamination company like Bio Recovery is fully equipped and trained to handle these situations yourself.
 Call Bio Recovery for compassionate, well-equipped support to safely address your situation.